Program - ICPC 2016

 2:00 - 3:30 pm

-Technical Research 2: Program Comprehension PDFLink
+Technical Research 2: Program Comprehension PDF

 Room: Trinity | Session Chair: Romain Robbes

-Multistaging to Understand: Distilling the Essence of Java Code Examples | PDFLink
+Multistaging to Understand: Distilling the Essence of Java Code Examples | PDF

 Huascar Sanchez, Jim Whitehead, and Martin Schaef